4 Benefits of Maintaining a Healthy Lifestyle

 You Will Sleep Better at Night

 Sleep disorders and chronic sleep loss can put you at risk for diabetes, heart problems (i.e., heart attack, heart disease, heart failure, irregular heartbeat), high blood pressure, or stroke.
-The most common sleep disorder, insomnia, is linked to depression and anxiety.
+The most common sleep disorder, insomnia, is linked to depression and even anxiety.

 However, when you get plenty of sleep, your memory is excellent; you’re more alert and on top of your game.
 Plus, you’re more likely to be in a positive mood.